EHRI/ehri-wordpress-theme/README.md

 This theme assumes some settings in the Wordpress theme configurator:

- - static home page, set to a blank page (named e.g. "Home") - set template to "Homepage"
+ - static home page, set to a blank page (named e.g. "Home") - set template to "Homepage".
+The front page hero image is this page's featured image.
- - posts page, set to another blank page (named e.g. "All Articles")
+ - posts page, set to another blank page (named e.g. "All Articles").
+The default template should be used here.

 #### Widgets